-We have two choices: wellness or sickness.
+We have two choices: wellness or illness.
 I choose wellness.

 This post contains affiliate links.
 If you purchase through these links, I may earn a small commission.

-A major source of inspiration that exists behind this blog is my desire to help you pursue and achieve your own wellness.
+One source of inspiration behind this blog is my desire to help you pursue and achieve your own wellness.
 There are so many parts of us that are unhealthy, parts that we aren’t even aware of.
-I mean, just this week, I’ve discovered that in addition to my lifelong issues, my liver is in a complete toxic overload, I have serious hormone imbalances, and my heart is working overtime to try to keep my systems running.
+Just this week, I’ve discovered, in addition to my lifelong issues, my liver is in a complete toxic overload, I have serious hormone imbalances, and my heart is working overtime to try to keep my systems running.
 This is serious stuff and I am not alone in my health and wellness concerns.
-I cannot keep going the way I have been and I know that so many of you feel the same way.
-This post is for those of you who feel lost and frustrated and confused and scared about issues that should be under your control but aren’t.
+I cannot keep going the way I have been and I know that many of you feel the same way.
+This post is for those of you who feel frustrated and confused about issues that you should be able to control but can’t.

 I’m here to help you regain control.

-In this post, I’m going to tell you what I’m going to do to improve my own health and wellness and why I’ve chosen these specific actions.
+In this post, I’m going to tell you what I’m doing to improve my own wellness and why I’ve chosen these specific actions.
 I will share my favorite resources with you.
-I will tell you how you can figure out what is hindering your health and how to find health professionals who can help you heal them.
+I will tell you how you can figure out what is hindering your health and will also tell you how to find health professionals who can help you heal them.
 But first, there’s a few things that I have learned I need to share with you.

 #1: Know Yourself

-The best advice I can give to you as you begin is to take the time to understand how you work.
+The best advice I can give you as you begin is to take the time to understand how you work.
 How do you react to different methods?
 What triggers your good and bad moods?
 Do you need something gentle or something harsh to kick you into gear?
 In my case, I know myself well enough to know that I cannot go cold turkey.
 If I cut things out all at once, I will fail.
 I have to do it gradually.
 So, the way I’ve decided to do this caters to that need.
-I also have to work around my addiction to sugar, which means that I need to be very careful about which foods I allow.
-I can handle natural sugars, like honey, relatively well but a single taste of processed sugar and my brain goes nuts.
+I also have to work around my sugar addiction, meaning I need to be careful about which foods I allow.
+I can handle natural sugars, like honey, relatively well.
+But a single taste of processed sugar and my brain goes nuts.

 Whatever it is for you, you need to be aware of it before you create your plan.